 recognition of sexual loss leads to a difficult path of

-NEW: Washington Post article by Ronald Goldman, Ph.D., Executive Director, "Questioning circumcision isn't anti-Semitic"
+Washington Post article by Ronald Goldman, Ph.D., Executive Director, "Questioning circumcision isn't anti-Semitic"

 As reported in the New York Times, a federal health researcher stated in July, 2010, at the International AIDS Conference that the U.S. circumcision rate had fallen to 32.5 percent in 2009.
 The researcher works for the Centers for Disease Control.
 The numbers are based on calculations by SDI Health, a company in Plymouth Meeting, PA, that analyzes health care data.